cldeluna/creds_in_env/README.md

 #### File Encryption

 A word about file encryption.
 None of the examples in this repository get into encrypting files.
-That is very valid approach and I'm a huge fan of [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) and [HashiCorp Vault](https://www.vaultproject.io/) but over time I found the environment variable approach much easier to work with.
+That is a valid approach and I'm a huge fan of [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) and [HashiCorp Vault](https://www.vaultproject.io/) but over time I found the environment variable approach much easier to work with.
 There is quite alot out there on this topic and I encourage you to do your own research.

 For me,  the portability and flexibility requirements makes the environment variable approach far superior.
 With Ansible, I generally work with one control server pre client or my laptop and so its not onerous to keep an encrypted file on the control server, but outside of Ansible, I don't want to be moving encrypted files around, syncing them, etc.